-After my brief stint with Ni-Hm batteries it would a good time change things up and play with Lithium batteries.
-I did a lot of research and am still learning as I go along since lithium on the grand scale chart of batteries are the lightest, most powerful, and most dangerous battery to work with.
+After my brief stint with Ni-HM batteries, it would a good time to change things up and play with Lithium batteries.
+I did a lot of research and am still learning as I go along since lithium on the grand scale chart of batteries is the lightest, most powerful, and most dangerous battery to work with.

 But Lithium Batteries are expensive!

 Yes, if you buy them new they can run anywhere from $7-$13 US for a good quality lithium battery.
 Unless you get into the recycling business!
 I started to look at some various videos dealing with salvaging lithium batteries from things such as laptops and so on.
 I actually have a few IBM laptop batteries as well as batteries that were from some handheld scanners.
 So with safety glasses, gloves, pliers, and eventually a Dremmel in hand.
 I was able to extract some 16850 3.7v (4.2v fully charged) lithium battery cells to play with.
 This will be handy for some of the portable Raspberry Pi projects that I am currently doing.

 On the chart of batteries.
 Lithium-Ion batteries have the most dangers about them.
 But as long as you follow a few simple rules, you shouldn't have a problem using them in any application that you want.

 - Do not charge lithium batteries beyond 4.2v - Most lithium chargers are able to take care of this for you.
 Charging a Lithium-Ion battery beyond 4.2v can result in explosion!